So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 7. Urbanization of Colonial India

-While city centers continue to exist since antiquity, the urbanization picked pace In India only in the 19th century under the colonial rule.
-Once insignificant fishing hamlets, Madras (Chennai), Calcutta (Kolkata) and Bombay (Mumbai) emerged as the leading urban centers where culture, commerce and education flourished.
-The colonial rulers also came up with a variety of cities that served a variety of purposes.
-Some were hill towns, some industrial towns, and some, cantonment towns.
+While city centers continue to exist since antiquity, urbanization picked pace In India only in the 19th century under colonial rule.
+Once insignificant fishing hamlets, Madras (Chennai), Calcutta (Kolkata), and Bombay (Mumbai) emerged as the leading urban centers where culture, commerce, and education flourished.

 Tracing the urbanization of India could be a great history project idea for class 12.